Character Q&A: Amir Jones

 Become a paid subscriber to get access to the rest of this post and other exclusive content.

-Let’s get to know Manny more intimately.
+Let’s get to know Jordan Gabriel a little more intimately.

 Subscribe to continue reading